rubensworks/PhD-Thesis/content/introduction.md

 <figure id="introduction-code-sparql" class="listing">
 ````/code/query.sparql````
 <figcaption markdown="block">
-A simplified SPARQL query selecting the names of all people that Alice knows.
+A SPARQL query selecting the names of all people that Alice knows.
-The results of this query would be `"Bob"` and `"Carol"`.
+The single result of this query would be `"Bob"`.
+Full URIs are omitted in this example.
 </figcaption>
 </figure>

 #### Evolving Knowledge Graphs

-Within *Big Data*, we talk about the three V's: *volume*, *velocity*, and *variety*.
+Within *Big Data*, we talk about the four V's: *volume*, *velocity*, *variety* and *veracity*.
 As the Web meets these three requirements, it can be seen as a global *Big Data*set.
 Specifically, the Web is highly *volatile*,
 as it is continuously evolving,